hakeemat5/hakeemat5/README.md

 - 👋 This is Hakeemat Jatto
 - 👀 I’m interested in turning numbers into stories
-- 🌱 I’m currently learning data science to solve data mysteries and transformig them into actionable insight
+- 🌱 I’m currently learning data science to solve data mysteries and transforming them into actionable insight
 - 💞️ I’m looking to collaborate with data analyst and scientist to work on projects that can help build my skills
 - 💞️ I'm open for internship role as a data analyst
 - 📫 you can reach me on https://www.linkedin.com/in/hakeemat-jatto-46548819b/